Best smartwatches for battery life 2025

 During its 30-day battery span, you'll get data on your heart rate, heart rhythm, blood oxygen, breathing rate, sleep quality, and skin temperature, with FDA-approved precision for its active ECG readings for AFib.
 Several of our other recommended options track the same data, but only the ScanWatch 2 has 24/7 skin temperature data for health insights.

-You may not hit 30 days precisely if you regularly work out (because of the always-active display) or enable every health tracking tool like blood oxygen, but you'll get close.
+You may not hit 30 days precisely if you regularly work out (because of the always-active display) or enable every health tracking tool like blood oxygen.
+I got at least two to three weeks per charge with daily workout tracking.
+I love that even when the battery is at 0 percent, you'll still get some sleep and basic step tracking for a time until you finally make your way over to the charger.

 Alternative: The Garmin Instinct Crossover has a classic fitness watch look with hands that move to the 3-9 spots to make room for notifications, and it lasts 28 days (or 70 if you pay for solar) per charge.
 We have plenty of thick, data-packed watches on this list, so I figured Withings offered better variety.